 This is another great ebook by Adolfo Builes.
 It was formerly called Ember CLI 101, changed to just Ember 101, and made free and available to the community to update.

 5. Ember Guides (free)

 The Ember Guides provide great documentation on all the core pieces of the framework.
 If you’re looking for an example of how to use something, it is likely in there.
 These guides keep getting better and better.
 You can even look at the guides based on the version of Ember you are using.

 Ember Screencasts is the largest video tutorial site on Ember run by Jeff Biles and has something for everyone.

 The path to learning Ember isn’t as difficult as it used to be and there are some great resources out there.
 If you have questions, I have found the Ember Discussion Forum to be really active and useful.
 If you want to keep up to date on the latest Ember news, sign up for Ember Weekly and subscribe to the Ember Weekend Podcast.

-Interested in learning more about Ember Data and how to use it with any API?
-Check out my book Ember Data in the Wild - Getting Ember Data to Work With Your API.
+Have a custom API that you aren't sure how to use with Ember Data?
+Interested in writing your own adapter or serializer?
+Want to just know more about how Ember Data works?
+Check out my book Ember Data in the Wild - Getting Ember Data to Work With Your API .

 Disclaimer: Any viewpoints and opinions expressed in this article are those of David Tang and do not reflect those of my employer or any of my colleagues.